 About the Scientific Advice Mechanism

-The core of SAM is the High Level Group of Scientific Advisors, set up by the Commission Decision of 16 October 2015.
-The group is composed of seven highly qualified, specialised, independent experts, appointed in their personal capacity and who act independently and in the public interest.
+The core of SAM is the High Level Group of Scientific Advisors, composed of seven highly qualified, specialised, independent experts, appointed in their personal capacity and who act independently and in the public interest.

 SAM Background Documents